Java AWT/Swing Testing¶

 To run the application, right-click on the x86run.cmd file and choose Run as Administrator.

-If the application doesn't appear correctly then you may need to set the JAVA_HOME
+If the application doesn't appear correctly, you may need to set the JAVA_HOME

 environment variable.

-To do this, open up the Windows control panel and choose System > Advanced System Settings
+To do this, open the Windows Control Panel and choose System > Advanced System Settings

 :

-Click on the option to add a System Variable and then add the following:
+Click the option to add a System Variable, and then add the following:

 Now you should be able to launch the AUTJava sample application.

-To verify that Rapise is configured correctly, click on the SPY menu in Rapise and choose Java.
+To verify that Rapise is configured correctly, click the Spy menu in Rapise and choose Java.

-Then click on the main Spy icon and the Java Spy will start up:
+Then click the main Spy icon, and the Java Spy will start:

-Click the Ctrl+G button combination to start tracking and then move the mouse over one of the buttons in the sample application and click Ctrl+G again.
+Click the Ctrl+G button combination to start tracking.
+Then, move the mouse over one of the buttons in the sample application and click Ctrl+G again.
 You should see the following:

-Which shows that Rapise is able to see the AWT button (in this example) and its properties.
-However if you see the following instead:
+This shows that Rapise is able to see the AWT button (in this example) and its properties.
+However, if you see the following instead:

 You are now ready to start testing your real application.
-Make sure to also start it using "Run as Administrator".
+Make sure to also launch it using "Run as Administrator".

 Analyzing the Java Application using the Java Spy¶

-With Spy you can walk along the tree of Java objects in your application.
+With Spy, you can navigate the tree of Java objects in your application.

 Save to File¶